 In China the most famous remaining relic is the White Dagoba in Beihai Park but the cultural legacy in China is very limited - they are only really remembered for their military prowess.

 Temur Oljeitu ➚, Kublai's grandson maintained the Empire's peace and prosperity but after his death in 1307, seven weak rulers followed in just 26 years.
 Divisions within the Mongol aristocracy fueled the decline in stability.
 The emperors did not rule long enough to establish themselves and their successors typically reversed their predecessor's policies.
-A return to Mongol brutality advocated by Bayan of the Merkid ➚ (for instance massacring all Chinese with certain surnames, which would have amounted to 90% of the population) was not carried out.
-The resentment of 'foreign' rule continued, but it was really the Black Death ➚ that heralded the end of Mongol control of China and the beginning of the Ming dynasty.
+A return to Mongol brutality advocated by Bayan of the Merkid ➚ (for instance massacring all Chinese with certain family names, which would have amounted to 90% of the population) was not carried out.
+The resentment of 'foreign' rule continued, but it was really the Black Death pandemic ➚ that heralded the end of Mongol control of China and the beginning of the Ming dynasty.

 Marco Polo [1254 - 1324]